TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 ---
 title: Widgets | Understanding the structure
 description: Learn how to construct your widget configuration file
+pageItems:
+    widgets-loaded-event-listener: Waiting for the widgets to be downloaded
+    widgets-placeholder-check: Check if the expected widget placeholder exists
+    widgets-add-config: Configuring your widgets
 extends: _layouts.documentation
 section: content
 ---